 OGC Press Releases

-22 February 2012.
-The Open Geospatial Consortium (OGC®) has issued a Request for Quotations/Call for Participation (RFQ/CFP) to solicit proposals in response to requirements for the OGC Web Services, Phase 9 (OWS-9) Testbed (http://www.opengeospatial.org/projects/initiatives/ows-9).
+22 October 2014.
+The Open Geospatial Consortium (OGC®) has issued a Request for Quotation/Call for Participation (RFP/CFP)in the OGC Testbed 11 Interoperability Testbed.

 20 April 2015.
 The OGC membership has approved “OGC Compliance Overview - Guide for Software Acquisition” as an official OGC white paper.
 The document is located here: http://docs.opengeospatial.org/wp/15-002r5/15-002r5.html.